How Long to Cook Salmon Filet to Perfection: The Ultimate Guide

 Pro Tip: Preheat your grill to medium heat.
 Season the salmon generously with salt and pepper.
 Place the salmon, skin-side down, on the grill and cook for 4-6 minutes per side, or until the salmon is cooked to your liking.
 Keep an eye on it, as grilling can get a bit intense.
 You can also try grilling the salmon over indirect heat, which helps prevent it from burning.

-4. Poached Salmon: Gentle Cooking for a Delicate Flavour
+4. poached salmon: Gentle Cooking for a Delicate Flavour

 Poaching salmon is a gentle, elegant cooking method that results in a tender and delicate fish.
 It's a great option for those who prefer a lighter and healthier cooking method, letting the natural flavours of the salmon shine through.